 Pharmacies in Denmark

-A Danish pharmacy is run by a private individual the proprietary pharmacist who has been licensed by the Danish state to run a pharmacy at a specific location.
+Pharmacies in Denmark are operated by private individuals – the proprietary pharmacist (or pharmacy owner) – who has been granted a licence by the Danish Medicines Agency to run a pharmacy at a specific location.

 The staff working in Danish pharmacies are pharmacists and pharmaconomists.
-Apart from selling medicine, pharmacies can therefore help people find the answers to most questions about medicine and the use of medicine.
+In addition to selling medicines, they are qualified to help people find the answers to most questions about medicines, the use of medicines and reimbursement.